Soviet deportations of Chinese people: Arrests and deportation

 After times of massive arrests, there were only more than a thousand Chinese in Vladivostok.
 The Soviet authority stopped the search and detention for a month.
 After the Chinese who were sheltered by the Chinese Consulate all left the consulate, the Soviet authority restarted to search and seize the Chinese.
 As the Soviets had established tremendous checkpoints around the Chinese Consulate, the Chinese were unable to return to the consulate for help, which made almost all the Chinese in Vladivostok arrested.
 The second and third massive search-and-seizure operation arrested 2,005 and 3,082 Chinese respectively.
-On 7 May, the Chinese Consulate in Vladivostok reported 7 to 8 thousand Chinese in total under detention.
+On 7 May 1938, the Chinese Consulate in Vladivostok reported 7,000—8,000 Chinese in total under detention.
 The Chinese filled local prisons; the overcrowded prison, plus tortures during interrogation, often caused deaths.
+There were further deportations of the Soviet Chinese from September to December 1939.
+During this period, 181 members of mixed race Chinese families where the father was Chinese and the mother was not Russian were also sent to Kazakhstan.
+An additional 1030 members of Chinese families where the father was Chinese and the mother was Russian were also sent to Kazakhstan.
+Keep in mind that Chinese women married to non-Chinese (as long as they were not Korean) were allowed to stay in the Russian Far East.
+Finally, 227 former Soviet Chinese prisoners (mostly from the main prison in Khabarovsk) were also deported to Kazakhstan from Sept. to Dec.
+1939.

-Most of the deported Chinese arrived in Xinjiang via Kazakh.
+Most of the deported Chinese arrived in Xinjiang via Kazakhstan.
 According to Liushkov, it was estimated that 200,000 to 250,000 were repressed in the Russian Far East from August 1937 to June 1938, which accounted for at least 8% of the local population, a proportion much higher than for the Soviet Union as a whole.
 The removal of Chinese and Korean communities in the region also caused an irreparable loss in agriculture, as they were the most productive cultivators of the region.
 These contributed to the region's inability to fulfil its goal in the five-year plan.